Ivan1248/vidlu/scripts/papers/semisup_efficient_mva21/README.md

 # Configuration check

-To test whether everything is set up properly, you can run runs 3 training configurations for 1 epoch with
+To test whether everything is set up properly, you can run 3 training configurations for 1 epoch with
 ```sh
 bash test_setup.sh
 ```